 When radiocarbon dating is required during rescue archaeology projects, getting fast, reliable and high-quality results is the priority.
 ISO 17025-accredited Beta Analytic works with clients to cater to their specific project requirements and deadlines.
 The lab offers three options for different radiocarbon dating turnaround times to suit tight deadlines:

-Beta Analytic also offers free technical consultation prior to, during and after radiocarbon dating has been carried out with support available in 10 languages.
+Beta Analytic also offers free technical support prior to, during and after radiocarbon dating has been carried out with support available in 10 languages.

 To discuss a project, price inquiries or for any further information, please contact the lab.